Ohio and Pennsylvania voters aren't reading from their assigned scripts

 Several in the room plan to vote for Democrats — but their concerns reflected issues Republicans have campaigned on.

-Beaver, Penn., is prosperous: Unlike many smaller cities, the downtown stores are mostly occupied, and stunning historic homes line a park overlooking the Ohio River.
+Beaver, Pa., is prosperous: Unlike many smaller cities, the downtown stores are mostly occupied, and stunning historic homes line a park overlooking the Ohio River.

 Ondrusek, who leans politically right, plans to vote for Oz for Senate even while dismissing him with faint praise as "a politician" who "means well."